KineticPreProcessor/KPP/docs/source/using_kpp/05_output_from_kpp.rst

    from being used within parallel environments (e.g. such as an `OpenMP <https://openmp.org>`_ parallel loop).

-   We have modified KPP 2.5.0 and later versions to make KPP-generated Fortran90 code thread-safe.  :code:`VAR` and :code:`FIX` are now :code:`POINTER` variables that point to the proper slices of the :code:`C` array.
+   We have modified :ref:`kpp250` and later versions to make KPP-generated Fortran90 code thread-safe.  :code:`VAR` and :code:`FIX` are now :code:`POINTER` variables that point to the proper slices of the :code:`C` array.
 They are also